 Why LMS Pricing is Confusing

 Pricing varies widely.
 Lots of LMS providers don’t provide clear pricing and significant discounts are available, making it difficult for L&D leaders to compare costs and evaluate long-term affordability.
+If you are in the middle of a contract it’s important that you start looking well ahead of your termination date.
+You need to provide plenty of time to look for a potential new vendor and to consider any new alternatives.
+It takes time to do the review and analysis of any platforms.

-Subscription models, favored for their flexibility and lower upfront costs, typically range between $4 to $15 per user per month.
+LMS solutions generally come in two pricing models: subscription-based and one-time licensing.
+Subscription models, favoured for their flexibility and lower upfront costs, typically range between $4 to $15 per user per month.
+For enterprises needing extensive customisation and advanced features, one-time licensing fees can easily exceed $100,000.

 LMS costs can range significantly depending on the pricing model and organisation size:

-- Subscription Cost Range: $4–$15 per user/month (Source: eLearning Industry, 2023)
+- Subscription Cost Range: $4 to $15 per user per month (Source: eLearning Industry, 2023)

 - Enterprise Licensing Fees: Can exceed $100,000 for customised, large-scale solutions (Source: Training Industry, 2023)